-About the recipe.
-Here is what I did.
+About this easy salad recipe: here is what I did.
 I used my favorite no-mess chicken marinade technique.
 It is a great trick, just peel the garlic, and then smash it in a re-sealable bag.
 Then add your chicken breast and pound that flat (check out the photos below in the recipe instructions).

 Pounding the chicken flat inside the bag is super awesome because there is no mess, and the chicken will cook more evenly, so it won’t dry out.
 Then add in the rest of the marinade ingredients and some Mexican flavored seasonings.
 I used the Yucatecan Recado Rojo spice blend, but any Fajita seasoning blend will do.

 Since I was cooking the chicken on the grill, I cooked the vegetables in a foil packet alongside it.
 Which means that there aren’t extra dishes to clean.
 The dressing has Greek yogurt and avocado in it so it is nice and creamy like a cross between creamy dressing and guacamole.
 First toss some with the greens, then just dollop it on top.